magoo/forecast-documentation/READING.md

 ## Looking for...

-- Lessons where "cost of measurement" or overmeasurement prevented an industry from succeeding.
+- Lessons where "cost of measurement" or over-measurement prevented an industry from succeeding.
 - Deciding what to measure.
 - More examples of industries that track incidents and failures religiously.